Angel House Orphanage & Secondary School

 Last January a group of people and a mission that you supported traveled to Tanzania to supply, build and train others how to use a greenhouse.
 Through your generous financial support and prayers the greenhouse is off to a great start.
 Well done good and faithful servants.
 Here is an article from the March edition of the Angel House Newsletter with some follow up pictures.

 If you would like more information on the work at the orphanages, see http://grassrootsangelhouse.org or like their Facebook Page.

 Our United Methodist Men are touching the lives of hungry children by loading more than 40 backpacks with food each week for Hamilton Independent School District students.
 The school identifies students who would be without food over the weekend, when school breakfasts and lunches are not available.
 The Tarrant County Food Bank supplies non-perishable food, but a local organization must agree to sponsor the program and fill the backpacks.
 Our UMM has agreed to serve as sponsor.
-The men fill the backpacks at their breakfast meeting each Thursday and deliver them to the school, where Robin Anglin, teacher and FUMC member, receives them.
+The men fill the backpacks at their breakfast meeting each Thursday and deliver them to the school, where Robin Anglin, teacher receives them.
 The children return the backpacks to be loaded again.
 The United Methodist Men meet at 8 a.m. in the Fellowship Hall and welcome other men to join them.